TrendsAI-bit/Solanatokensincinerator/README.md

 ## 🌟 Overview

-**Stellar Incinerator** is a cutting-edge decentralized application (dApp) built on the Solana blockchain that allows users to permanently burn SPL tokens in exchange for ASH rewards.
-With a stunning space-themed interface and real-time cosmic effects, it provides an immersive experience for token deflation and reward accumulation.
+**Bonkseus Incinerator** is a cutting-edge decentralized application (dApp) built on the Solana blockchain that allows users to permanently burn SPL tokens in exchange for ASH rewards.
+With a stunning bonk-themed interface and real-time pixel effects, it provides an immersive experience for token deflation and reward accumulation.

 ### Key Highlights
 - 🔥 **Permanent Token Burning**: Send tokens to the void forever
 - ⚡ **ASH Reward System**: Earn proportional rewards for burning tokens
-- 🌌 **Space-Themed UI**: Beautiful cosmic interface with WebGL effects
+- 🐕 **Bonk-Themed UI**: Beautiful pixel-art interface with neon effects
 - 📊 **Real-Time Analytics**: Track burns, rewards, and transaction history
 - 🐦 **Social Integration**: Share burns on X (Twitter) with one click
 - 🔗 **Solscan Integration**: Verify all transactions on-chain